Skip to main content

 If you’re prescribed Humira (adalimumab), you may have wondered when a generic version was going to be available.
 But Humira isn’t like most medications found on pharmacy shelves.
 It’s a biologic, meaning it comes from living sources, like animal or plant cells.

 Biologics don’t have generics.
 Instead, they have biosimilars.
-These are lower-cost medications that are highly similar to the original (reference) medication.
+These are medications that are highly similar to the original (reference) medication, often available at a lower cost.

-Now, more than 20 years after the original medication first launched, 10 Humira biosimilars have been approved.
+More than 20 years after the original medication first launched, 10 Humira biosimilars have been approved and are available on the market.
+Read on to explore these potential Humira alternatives.

 What is Humira?